Managing your Medical Insurance Premiums The series 2016 to 2025

 I have been discussing managing medical premiums for quite some time.
 This article I wrote in 2016 is the start where I discuss the life cycle of medical insurance for the typical household.
 This discussion and approach is still quite valid.

-However, with Covid, challenges with the public medical system and cost of living pressures, medical insurance remains an essential tool to ensure you have access to the medical care you need, but it's a whole lot more expensive than it used to be.
+However, with Covid, challenges with the public medical system and cost-of-living pressures, medical insurance remains an essential tool to ensure you have access to the medical care you need, but it's a whole lot more expensive than it used to be.

 That might scare you a bit, and what you don't know about the public health system means that you're probably over-reliant on the expectation it will provide.